 When you’re shopping for your own rosin press, you’ll likely wonder how much pressure is necessary.
 Some of these machines provide an insane amount of pressure, which would likely be overkill for certain extractors.
 To press the best rosin, you need to apply 300-1,000 psi.

-However, the actual PSI you end up landing on will greatly depend on what exactly you’re using as your raw material.
+The actual PSI you end up landing on will greatly depend on what exactly you’re using as your raw material.
 Flower, hash, and trim all require different combinations of pressure and heat.
 For example, pressing flower will need higher psi, whereas hash will require lower psi.

 Which Rosin Bags Should I Use?